ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 # Overview

 The main purpose of this lab is to practice, as pairs, a few skills involving Python, Unix, and github.

+# Partner structure for {{site.num}}

+Each person will complete all parts of this lab, but you should work in parallel with your partner.
+That is, you should sit next to your partner and check in with your partner as you complete each part of this lab.
+Do not leave your partner in the dust!

 # More specific Learning Objectives